Penguins win sixth straight

 Rookie defenseman Olli Maatta sealed the Penguins' win when he scored on a third-period penalty shot.
 Pascal Dupuis and Brandon Sutter each scored for the second consecutive game, and defenseman Matt Niskanen also tallied for Pittsburgh, which has won 11 of 12 overall and nine straight home games.

 Crosby extended his season-best point streak to nine games.
 He leads the league with 51 points.

-* At Toronto, James Van Riemsdyk and Joffrey Lupul scored in the shootout and the Maple Leafs beat the Phoenix Coyotes, 2-1.
+James van Riemsdyk and Joffrey Lupul scored in the shootout as the host Toronto Maple Leafs beat the Phoenix Coyotes, 2-1.

-Troy Bodie scored in regulation and James Reimer made 34 saves for the win, just the Leafs' second in their past seven games.
+Troy Bodie scored in regulation, and James Reimer made 34 saves for the win, just the Leafs' second in their last seven games.

 Martin Hanzal scored for the Coyotes and Mike Smith made 26 saves.

 The Flyers' Claude Giroux is one of six players transitioning into Bauer Hockey's futuristic OD1N skates and protective equipment unveiled Thursday in Chicago.

 The OD1N gear shaves pounds from the bulky head-to-toe ensemble hockey players wear and, according to Bauer, improves mobility, speed and performance while also improving protection through the use of new materials and by staying in place better.

 Chicago's Patrick Kane and Jonathan Toews, Washington's Alex Ovechkin and Nicklas Backstrom are other NHL skaters switching to the customized gear.
 The New York Rangers' Henrik Lundqvist has been wearing thinner lighter OD1N goalie pads, made from materials that are similar to the soles of running shoes.